This post may contain affiliate links. Read the full disclosure here.

 A perfect summer meal is grilled steak with this homemade chimichurri sauce recipe, a simple butter leaf salad, and roasted fingerling potatoes.
 You’re probably getting hungry just thinking about it.

-If you are interested in other bold sauces that go well with grilled meats, I suggest you try our red pepper romesco, peri peri sauce, my honey sriracha sauce, and our homemade buffalo sauce.
+If you are interested in other bold sauces that go well with grilled meats, I suggest you try our herb caper sauce, red pepper romesco, peri peri sauce, my honey sriracha sauce, and our homemade buffalo sauce.

 - Shallot: This is a bold sauce, shallots offer a more subtle flavor than onions.